 If free memory in insufficient to run without excessive STORAGE_ERROR, a MINWORDS version, further crippled by eliminating dictionary forms and the output cleanup that was the major algorithmic change in 1.97.
 The full dictionary is still active.

-binary files if his browser allows.
 The program and the data are in two self-extracting files inside this zip file:

 The purpose of having two files is is that individually they are less than the capacity of a 3 1/2" floppy, so that you can copy them and pass them on to a friend who might not have net capability.

 These .EXE files, executed on your machine will produce about 12 MB of program and data files (and then may be discarded).